weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

 ##<a name="work-order"></a>Workflow for Setting up a Swarm

-Among the three VMs to be provisioned, choose one that will act as the Swarm master.
+Among the three VMs to be provisioned, choose one that will act as the swarm master.
 In this example, we refer to `weave-1` as the head or the bootstrap node.
 Keep in mind that Weave Net has no specific knowledge of a Swarm master and its agents, and you can deploy your network in whatever topology you choose.
 But for the purposes of this example, `weave-1` acts as the bootstrap node which provides the initial configuration information for any newly joining nodes.

 The workflow is as follows: